vuestorefront/vue-storefront/packages/core/docs/commercetools/store-setup.md

     />
   </center>

-### API settings
+### Creating an API client

-The last important step is to generate credentials for your project to connect both tools.
+Now, when we have basic configuration in commercetools, we can start connecting it to the Vue Storefront application.
+To do so we need to generate two API clients.

-Go to the `developer settings` and click `Create new API client` button.
-After filling the `name` field choose `Mobile & single-page application client` in scopes.
+Go to the `developer settings` page.

 <center>
   <img